naushinhoque/Masjid-React/README.md

 # Masjid-React
-Website for Abu Bakr Mosque; god everyday and general use.
+Website for Abu Bakr Mosque; for everyday and general use.